Nils-Göran Areskoug: Books

-On 20 June 1996, Professors Gunnar Danbolt, Trond Berg Eriksen, Morten Nøjgaard, and Göran Hermerén, the evaluation committee for the appointment of a professorship in general aesthetics at University of Oslo, concluded: The doctoral thesis is no doubt a great scholarly achievement.

 Music

 Areskoug has composed music for piano, songs and chamber ensembles, as well as several works for orchestra.
-As a performer he is known to appear at occasional improvised concerts and recitals on piano and at rare events as a conductor.
-His Symphony for Peace for symphony orchestra and choir with poems by former UN General Secretary Dag Hammarskjöld, commissioned by Stockholm Bishop Krister Stendahl, was premiered at the Stockholm Cathedral, in 1985.
+He occasionally appeared as a performer at improvised concerts and recitals on piano and at rare events as a conductor.
+His Symphony for Peace for symphony orchestra and choir with poems by former UN Secretary-General Dag Hammarskjöld, commissioned by Stockholm Bishop Krister Stendahl, was premiered at the Stockholm Cathedral, in 1985.

-His music won public recognition: In June 1985, Finnish-Swedish philosopher and psychoanalyst Carl Lesche, Stockholm, evaluated: "I was present at the final rehearsal of the premiere of his Symphony for Peace, recently performed in the Stockholm Cathedral, and can bear witness that it is a deeply felt and expressive work of substantial musical worth".
-The anthropologist Ann Lilljequist of Stockholm University, also at the premiere, said: "This was something unbelievably fine" The first horn player in the orchestra, at the same occasion, said: "This was the finest thing I can recall having experienced".
+His music won public recognition: In June 1985, Finnish-Swedish philosopher and psychoanalyst Carl Lesche, Stockholm, evaluated: "I was present at the final rehearsal of the premiere of his Symphony for Peace, recently performed in the Stockholm Cathedral, and can bear witness that it is a deeply felt and expressive work of substantial musical worth."
+The anthropologist Ann Lilljequist of Stockholm University, also at the premiere, said: "This was something unbelievably fine."
+The first horn player in the orchestra, at the same occasion, said: "This was the finest thing I can recall having experienced."

-Among professionals, professors such as J.-Claude Piguet, David Lewin, and Radovan Lorkovic widely acclaimed his style of composition.
-Maestro Sergiu Celibidache concluded, in the circle of his colleagues, on Areskoug: One of the most intelligent of us all, a highly educated, sensitive and musical person – nothing prevents him from becoming a conductor; and in a handwritten note to his mentee:A new source of light has been set free in you – may God be your guide.